farm-ng/amiga-dev-kit/website/docs/concepts/tracks_and_waypoints/README.md

 ### Example

-There are several ways of creating poses and commanding your `Controller` to follow them.
+There are several ways of creating poses and commanding your `track_follower` to follow them.
 Let's check how to use the concepts learned here to create poses that represent a `pi turn` (also know as a U turn) using the `pose` structure: